hbttundar/hbt_log_manager/README.md

  - before doing any thing you should know that this modules need that this package install on your drupal 8 project using composer
  - run following command in your root project of drupal 8 apps
  - [  composer require graylog2/gelf-php "^1.7.0" ]
- - after install garylog gelf-php packages you can download this modules and add it to your drupal 8 modules folder
+ - after install garylog gelf-php package you can download this modules and add it to your drupal 8 modules folder
  - this folder is in web->modules->{your company modules folder}->hbt_log_manager
  - after that you can install the module using admin ui or using drush command
  - for drush command you can install it like this : [drush -l "your-site-name" pm-enable hbt_log_manager or drush pm-enable hbt_log_manager]